 From the 05/11/2020, there should be no more than SIX (6) people IN TOTAL on site at any given time.
 This includes your engineer.
 If you are large band, you will need to book two days and split the band members over the two days.
 For example, a seven piece band should send their drummer, bassist, guitarist, vocalist on Day One, and then their other guitarist, keys, vocalist and backing vocalist on Day Two.
 No non-band members should attend sessions; no photographers, no partners, no roadies.
 Producers and managers may be allowed to attend with prior agreement.

-Everyone attending the session must scan the QR on the entrance door before entering the studio.
-This includes people who are dropping you/equipment off and leaving.
-If they enter the site, they must scan the QR code.
+At least ONE BAND MEMBER the session must scan the QR on the entrance door before entering the studio.
 There are NO EXCEPTIONS to this.
 Your engineer may ask for proof that you have scanned before continuing the session.

 Refusal to scan the QR Code will result in the session being stopped immediately.

-Unless performing, drinking, eating, or leaving the site, masks must be worn at all times in the communal areas (also known as the Live Room).
+Unless performing, drinking, eating, or leaving the site, masks should be worn at all times, UNLESS exceptions are agreed with your engineer, in the communal areas (also known as the Live Room).
 Masks will be provided for those who do not have them at a cost of £1 per mask.
 50% of this cost will be donated to local foodbank charities to help those in need during the lockdown and beyond.